Tuesdays to Fridays

 Parents are empowered to be part of their child's learning journey

-Alithia Learning is founded and run by a group of engaged parents.
-We are here to support home-educating families and those in need of support, and are directed largely by your input.
+Alithia Learning is founded and run by a group of engaged parents, we're available to support your journey too.

 Talk to Us!

 We are here to help with areas that a family asks for support with.
-We can help find interesting ways to teach particular concepts and encourage peer-to-peer learning in areas that a child might be struggling with.
-Conversations amongst parents, and between parents and the facilitators brews exciting ideas help shape the Learning Space.
+We can help in areas that a child might be struggling with.
+Conversations amongst parents, and between parents and the facilitators brews exciting ideas help shape the learning space.
 Ideas are brought to the children during the morning meeting.
 Parents can bring ideas themselves to the meeting, or they can talk to or email the facilitators and they can feed them on the parent's behalf.

-Journals and portfolios are not only useful for reflexive development, but a great resource for parents to meet reporting requirements for home-education.
+Journals and portfolios are not only useful for reflexive development, but a great resource for parents.
 We encourage children to bring these each day (or keep them at Alithia) to help showcase a learning-journey.

 Social Media & Newsletter